-- (1) It is the intent of the legislature that each physician who performs an abortion as defined in present law shall follow the long-established procedure of reporting anonymous, aggregate abortion statistics and health complications to DHH, subject to all state and federal privacy protections, for the purpose of providing anonymous and accurate public health and safety data regarding abortion and its impact on women's health. - (2) It is the intent of the legislature that every application of proposed law to every individual woman shall be severable from each other.
-In the event the application of proposed law is found to impose an impermissible undue burden on any pregnant woman or group of pregnant women, the application of proposed law to those women shall be severed from the remaining applications of proposed law that do not impose an undue burden, and those remaining applications shall remain in force and unaffected.
+- (1) It is the intent of the legislature that each physician who performs an abortion as defined in existing law shall follow the long-established procedure of reporting anonymous, aggregate abortion statistics and health complications to DHH, subject to all state and federal privacy protections, for the purpose of providing anonymous and accurate public health and safety data regarding abortion and its impact on women's health. - (2) It is the intent of the legislature that every application of new law to every individual woman shall be severable from each other.
+In the event the application of new law is found to impose an impermissible undue burden on any pregnant woman or group of pregnant women, the application of new law to those women shall be severed from the remaining applications of new law that do not impose an undue burden, and those remaining applications shall remain in force and unaffected.

-$\frac{Proposed\ law}{Act"}.$ provides that $\frac{proposed\ law}{Act}$ shall be known as the "Unsafe Abortion Protection Act".
+New law provides that new law shall be known as the "Unsafe Abortion Protection Act".

-Effective September 1, 2014.
+Effective Sept.
+1, 2014.

-$(Amends\ R.S.\ 40:1299.35.2(A),\ 1299.35.2.1,\ and\ 2175.3(2)\ and\ (5))$
+(Amends R.S.
+40:1299.35.2(A), 1299.35.2.1, and 2175.3(2) and (5))